By definition, I begin, Alternative Medicine, I continue,

 What is a diverse evidence base?
 There are many ways in which an evidence base can be diverse.
 First, there is methodological diversity.
 Methodologically diverse evidence bases include studies of a range of types – perhaps including RCTs as well as cohort studies, case-control studies, outcomes research, mechanistic and laboratory studies, subgroup analyses, and predictive modeling.
 Methodological diversity allows us to cross-reference elements of the explanatory theories which we invoke when analyzing an evidence base.
-For instance, suppose I am concerned that some of the trials I’ve been looking at overstate the benefits of a treatment because they selectively recruit patients who are likely to benefit from the treatment and unlike to benefit from the control treatment.
+For instance, suppose I am concerned that some of the trials I’ve been looking at overstate the benefits of a treatment because they selectively recruit patients who are likely to benefit from the treatment and unlikely to benefit from the control treatment.
 Here, I can use observational designs and outcomes research to evaluate this explanation of the trial results—I can check whether the theory about differential benefit is borne out in the data, and can check whether the findings in the trial stand up in the wild.
 Perhaps I’m concerned that the estimates of the average treatment effect found in a trial won’t generalize to a particular population.
 Here, I might look to mechanistic studies and laboratory evidence to see whether there are disruptions to established pathways of effect to substantiate or disconfirm my concerns.

 Methodological diversity also imposes barriers against biases which could permeate a more homogeneous evidence base.
 RCT methodology hopes to decrease the likelihood of biases such as selection bias (in which patients with different baseline chances of experiencing the outcome of interest are differentially allocated to the treatment groups) and treatment bias (in which patients in the control and experimental group are treated differently in ways other than the treatments of interest—for instance, if the experimental patients are more intensively screened and monitored).
-But it can’t guarantee to eliminate these biases because some of the methodological features which decrease the chance of bias are probabilistic (double-blinding makes it less likely that treatment bias occurs but doesn’t rule it out; randomization rules out selection bias in the infinite long run but can’t guarantee it in any individual case), and because others can be subverted by a suitably wily investigator or indeed by patients, analysts, and practitioners involved in patient care but unrelated to the investigators (randomization can be subverted or faked; blinding can be broken).
+But it can’t guarantee to eliminate these biases because some of the methodological features which decrease the chance of bias are probabilistic (double-blinding makes it less likely that treatment bias occurs but doesn’t rule it out; randomization rules out selection bias in the infinite long run but can’t guarantee it in any individual case), and because others can be subverted by a suitably wily investigator or indeed by patients, analysts, and practitioners involved in patient care but unrelated to the investigators (randomization can be subverted or faked; blinding can be broken; figures can be fudged).

 But different study designs are subject to different risks of bias.
 RCTs can often be better at controlling for certain kinds of biases, but exposed to others.
 RCT designs are susceptible to biased selection criteria, pandering to particular subsets of the patient population, typically male, middle aged, and otherwise healthy.
 These biases don’t so much throw off the ability of the trial to estimate the average treatment effect in the population as throw off generalisations from the results to recommendations in the patient population, leading to biased treatment practices which privilege certain populations at the expense of others.
 Other forms of study may be more susceptible to selection biases and treatment biases, but less susceptible to selective recruitment.
 For instance, outcomes research applied across a broad patient population may provide data which redresses some of these issues, as might broad pragmatic studies.
 RCTs are also, as we’ve seen, prone to publication bias and selective reporting, in part because of the high costs involved and the necessity of industrial sponsorship.
 Costs and feasibility concerns also limit the extent to which RCTs can provide longitudinal outcome data, and the scale at which side-effects can be reported, skewing the RCT evidence base systematically towards shorter-term effects and a focus on positive outcomes (or negative outcome prevention – e.g. stroke prevention treatments) rather than side-effects.
 These biases are within evidence bases of RCTs as opposed to the RCTs themselves.
 A diverse evidence-base may correct for such biases by incorporating evidence from observational sources.
 We may also be able to integrate studies of publication bias in the field directly into the evidence base and enhance it in that way, either to demonstrate the robustness of trial results against publication bias, establish cause for concern, or even to try to correct for its effects in our final analysis.

 Evidence bases can also be diverse in terms of their contributors.
 Who is producing the evidence which composes the evidence base?
 What are their characteristics?
 Do they have affiliations, funding sources, or other potential conflicts of interest which might introduce biases, consciously or unconsciously, or might prompt the use of designs and approaches which favour a particular finding?
-Ideally, we’d want to see an evidence base with contributions from researchers with varied perspectives, from a range of disciplinary traditions, adopting different approaches to minimize bias in their studies, asking different kinds of questions and with different sources of funding and potential sources of bias.
+Ideally, we’d want to see an evidence base with contributions from researchers with varied perspectives, potentially from a range of specialisms and disciplinary traditions, adopting different approaches to minimize bias in their studies, asking different kinds of questions and with different sources of funding and potential sources of bias.
 Where evidence bases are composed of studies by a diverse base of contributors, in terms of their funding, institutions, commitments, perspectives and research approaches, yet results remain robust and consistent across the evidence base, explanations in terms of systematic bias become less and less plausible.
 Where a diverse evidence base shows variation in results, and that variation correlates with the characteristics of the contributors, that suggests particular explanations for the outcomes, which affects which recommendations can be justified, and which can then be investigated further.

 There are other elements of diversity within evidence bases: we’d want to see a diversity of study locations, study populations, techniques to control for bias, and so on.
 All else being equal, we should have greater confidence in a consensus result from a more diverse evidence base than from a less diverse one.
-A truly well-configured tool for assessing the quality of an evidence base would emphasise the importance of this diversity and thereby mitigate the risks of a single systematic bias producing a false positive (or false negative) result which runs permeates the base.
+A truly well-configured tool for assessing the quality of an evidence base would emphasise the importance of this diversity and thereby mitigate the risks of a single systematic bias producing a false positive (or false negative) result which permeates the entire base.